Need help finding treatment? Speak with an advisor: (888) 289-4333 — Free & Confidential

 Most Inpatient Rehab Facilities Require PPO Insurance.

 The biggest barrier to inpatient addiction treatment isn't finding a facility — it's having insurance that actually covers it.
-Most residential programs accept PPO plans, but a majority of people seeking help are uninsured, on Medicaid, or have an HMO that limits them to outpatient care.
+Most residential programs accept PPO plans.
+If you have an HMO or no coverage, a licensed broker can often get you enrolled in days.

 70%+ of inpatient facilities primarily accept PPO